 The U.S. Access Board is an independent Federal agency committed to design that is accessible to persons with disabilities.
-The Board maintains design criteria covering access to the built environment, transit vehicles, telecommunications, and electronic and information technology under several different laws, including the landmark Americans with Disabilities Act (ADA).
-Other Board services include technical assistance and training on its accessibility guidelines and standards and enforcement of design standards covering federally funded facilities.
-The Board also promotes accessibility through targeted outreach, dissemination of information, and sponsored research.
+Under several different laws, including the landmark Americans with Disabilities Act (ADA), the Access Board develops and maintains guidelines and standards to ensure access to facilities, public transportation, telecommunications, and electronic and information technology.
+In addition, the Board provides technical assistance and training on accessible design, enforces standards for federally funded facilities, and promotes accessibility through outreach, dissemination of information, and research.

 ACCESSIBILITY GUIDELINES AND STANDARDS

 Through its work developing guidelines and standards, the Access Board serves as a leading source of information on accessible design.
 The Board is pursuing a varied rulemaking agenda that includes the development of new guidelines and the update of existing ones.
 In 2006, the Board initiated efforts to update its design criteria for electronic and information technology, telecommunications products, and transportation vehicles.
 It also advanced work on new guidelines for passenger vessels and for public rights-of-way and explored the need for supplementary guidelines covering emergency transportable housing and communication access.

 Section 508 Standards and Telecommunications Act Accessibility Guidelines